 - Your Own Negligence: While it might be clear that another party caused the accident that led to your injuries, there are other ways you could be held liable for some or all your damages.
 For instance, as previously mentioned, if your doctor instructed you to take time off from your job but you went back to work anyway, the insurance company may assert that you did not take sufficient steps to mitigate damages.
 This could lead to a liability dispute which, if it cannot be resolved during negotiations, could increase the likelihood of your case proceeding to trial.

-- Strength of Your Evidence: Strong evidence is the backbone of any successful personal injury case.
+- Strength of Your Evidence: Strong evidence is the backbone of any successful car accident case.
 Any gaps in your evidence could be exploited by opposing parties to dispute your claim.
 For instance, if you lost important financial documents detailing some of your post-accident expenses, the insurance company may argue that these costs cannot be included as part of your settlement.
 With any dispute, there is the risk that negotiations will be unsuccessful, which could eventually lead to your case going to trial, depending on the circumstances.

 - There’s a Damages Dispute: If you incurred significant damages, the opposing party may be more likely to challenge your claim, which might increase the chances that your case will end up in court.
+Long Beach car accident lawyer Michael D. Waks can help you gather the evidence needed to prove the extent of the damages you have incurred.

 In the age of social media, staying in touch with friends and family is easier than ever before.
 Whether it’s posting about a graduation, birthday party, or just a great meal, broadcasting your thoughts is as easy as tapping a button.
 But that convenience comes at a cost.